 Place the bag in a Christmas mug with candy canes, miniature marshmallows, and miniature chocolate chips.

-Quick breads such as pumpkin and banana nut have long been considered Christmas gift staples.
+Quick breads such as pumpkin and banana nut with chocolate chips, have long been considered delicious Christmas food gifts.

 What’s cuter than giving miniature loaves wrapped in red Saran and topped with a bow to your child’s teacher or babysitter?

 This Christmas, though, consider branching out through creating a more innovative quick bread.